tmcgilchrist/ghuntley/content/notes/leadership.md

 - prioritze the things that yield high return
 - be willing and readfy to be a change agent
 - never lose sight of the fact that results are your goal
 - Don't control people, align passions.
 Successful leaders align the passions of their teammates with orgamnizational mission.
 - Look beyond symptom to cause - leaders who are always putting out fires haven't addreessed the root issue.
 - go from complexirty to simplicity - high performance leaders cut away atr complexitiy until simplicity merges. great leaders imopliofy
 - create clarifym overcommunicate clarify, reinforce clarify - most people don;'t have the discipline or endurance to bear the frustruction of pursing clarity
-- resist the temptation to
+- resist the temptation to "step in" look for ways to "step out" - leaders who constantly "step in", become micro managers.

 ### characteristics
 * walk the talk